Kingfishers Class

 Encouraged

-We are also very keen for children to have a go at an activity from the home learning menu which is linked to their topic for the term.
+We are also very keen for children to have a go at an activity from the home learning menu each term which is linked to their topic.
 We will provide an opportunity for the children to show and tell the class about their home learning and it will be put on display in the classroom for viewing by children, staff and visitors to the school throughout the term.
-We are already super impressed by the children who have completed home learning before the home learning grid has gone out!
-Thank you for your continued support with the fantastic homework that keeps coming in.

 Science